Configuring Counters in Your Channel Specification

 If necessary, apply any scaling options to the counter.
 Refer to the Scaling Electrical Values to Physical Values topic for more information on available options.

-After a Sensor Class is selected, Live value shows the raw electrical value being measured from your counter without any scaling applied to it.
-Raw values are meant for validation of the counter configuration and are not logged to a data file.
+After a Sensor Class is selected, Raw value shows the raw electrical value being measured from your sensor without any scaling applied to it.
+Live value shows the sensor value with any scaling configurations applied.
+Raw values are meant for validation of the sensor configuration and are not logged to a data file.